NVE/JulES/README.md

 ## JulES

 JulES is a power market simulation model that uses [TuLiPa](https://github.com/NVE/TuLiPa/) as building blocks.
 JulES clears the power market in small steps with some of the bids generated from deterministic price prognosis models, and stochastic subsystem models for storage valuation.
-Each subsystem (e.g. battery or watercourse) can have its own storage valuation model that is adapted to the storage system they represent, and can calculate storage values for each individual storage without the need for advanced end values.
-This should scale well when we want to solve a complex and detailed power market problem since the smaller subsystems can be solved fast and in parallel.
+JulES is designed for fast parallel calculations of water values in each reservoir (or battery storage values), without the need for advanced end values.

 This is a prototype to test out ideas and inspire the field.
 Feedback, ideas and contributions are welcome.